truenas/documentation/content/SCALE/Credentials/2FASCALE.md

 Unauthorized users can't log in since they won't have the randomized 6-digit code.

 Authorized employees can securely access systems from any device or location without jeopardizing sensitive information.

+Internet access, on the TrueNAS, is not required to use 2FA.

 ### Drawbacks